 Providence is an energetic and historic capital city that should be second only to Boston on your list of New England cities you must see in your lifetime.
 And it's not just because Providence is home to New England's best bacon!
-Whether you have just a day or weekend to spend in Providence or you're a local, try to see as many of these top 10 attractions as you can.
+Whether you have just a day or weekend to spend in Providence or you're a local, try to see as many of the top attractions as you can.

 There's always something new at America's third oldest zoo.
 More than just a place to observe the diversity of life on our planet, Roger Williams Park Zoo offers Providence visitors once-in-a-lifetime interactive encounters with animals: most for a small additional fee.
 Feed a giraffe.
 Ride a camel.
 Book a behind-the-scenes tour of the harbor seal exhibit.
 Feed exotic birds when they swoop down and land on your arm.
 With species from alpacas to zebras, the zoo appeals to animal lovers of all ages.